tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS-trainer-guide-Data-platform-upgrade-and-migration.md

 1. How can they discover what reports and Excel spreadsheets that hit the Oracle database need to be upgraded?
 What's a proper upgrade path?
 2. What must change about the way WWI loads their data warehouse?
 3. What components do they need to use to upgrade the SQL Server 2008 R2 data warehouse to Azure SQL Database or SQL Server 2017 Enterprise?
-4. Identify the major milestones of delivering an upgrade to Azure SQL Database or SQL Server 2017 Enterprise.
+4. Identify the major milestones of delivering an upgrade to Azure SQL Database or SQL Server 2017 Enterprise
 5. Are there any tools or processes that would make this easier?
 How does Azure Database Migration Service (DMS) compare to other Microsoft database migration tools, such as Database Migration Assistant (DMA) or SQL Server Migration Assistant (SSMA)?
 6. What are the major steps required to use the Azure Database Migration Service to perform a database migration?
 7. What are the post upgrade steps we should consider in the POC?
 How would this address their concerns?